 To alleviate this concern, three lots of polyethersulfone (PES) Millex® syringe filter devices were tested for PFAS extractables according to EPA Method 537.1 with some additional PFAS compounds not required by the method, including next-generation PFAS compound, GenX.
 The compounds tested are listed in Table 1.
 EPA 537.1 does not require sample filtration, but filtration was used to provide a clean sample to test extractable contamination levels from the syringe filter.
 A comparison of those compounds tested to the compounds required by ASTM D7979-19, SW-846 Method 8327, and ISO 21675 are also included in Table 1.

 EPA 537.1 was used to test for PFAS contamination of filtration media in collaboration with SGS North America (Orlando, FL location).
-Briefly, a 250 mL water sample was spiked with surrogates and then subjected to SPE using a styrene divinylbenzene (SDVB) cartridge in methanol.
-Samples were concentrated to 1 mL in 96:4% (v/v) methanol:water.
+Briefly, a 250 mL PFAS-free DI water sample was spiked with surrogates.
 The internal standard spike of 0.08 ppb was used for QC blanks.
-To determine if sample filtration media contributes to PFAS contamination, the concentrated samples were filtered prior to LC/MS/MS analysis using a C18 column.
+To determine if sample filtration media contributes to PFAS contamination, the entire sample was passed through the filter and into a styrene divinylbenzene (SDVB) SPE cartridge.
+The sample bottles and tubes were rinsed with basic methanol, passed through the filter and into the cartridge.
+The entire sample was then subjected to SPE and concentrated to 1 mL in 96:4% (v/v) methanol:water prior to LC/MS/MS analysis using a C18 column.
 Analysis was performed using internal standards.
 The filters tested included three lots of Millex®-GP syringe filters (non-sterile, 33 mm filter with PES membrane) in both 0.22 µm (Cat.
 No. SLGP033N and 0.45 µm (Cat.
 No. SLHP033N) pore sizes.

 There were no detectable PFAS contaminants in the 33 mm non-sterile PES Millex® devices tested, even given the very low minimum detection limits (MDL) of the method (Table 2).
 The results were the same for the three different lots of the 0.22 and 0.45 mm PES membranes.
 These results suggest that PES Millex® filtration devices are reliable and appropriate to utilize in the filtration of samples for the analysis of PFAS compounds in environmental matrices.
 Similar results were found using PES membranes alone (without housing and filtered using a 25 mm Swinnex® filter holder device).